 It’s called influencer marketing, and it is powerful.

-You Don’t Need Kim Kardashian
+You Don’t Need a Kardashian to Be Successful with Influencer Marketing

 And let’s face it.
 How many celebrities do you know who will push your product or service?
 None, actually.